PavanKumarKavvuri/fsdd-speech-recognition/docs/install.md

 ls
 ```

 This should show the full list of recordings cloned from the FSDD repository.
 Go back to the root of the project and open `config/model_config.yaml`.
-Update the dataset.path value with the absolute to the recordings folder of free-spoken-digit-dataset folder.
+Update the `dataset.path` value with the absolute path to the `recordings` folder of `free-spoken-digit-dataset` folder.

 ```bash
 # config/model_config.yaml